-participant-state.jar (source code) Contains interfaces abstracting over the state of a participant node relevant for a DAML Ledger API server.

-These are the interfaces whose implementation is specific to a particular X ledger.
-These interfaces are optimized for ease of implementation.

-- participant-state-kvutils.jar (source code) These utilities provide methods to succintly implement interfaces from participant-state.jar on top of a key-value state storage.
-See documentation in package.scala - daml-engine.jar (source code) Contains code for serializing and deserializing DAML transactions and for validating them.

-An <X>-daml-validator is typically implemented by wrapping this code in the X-ledger's SDK for building transaction validators. daml-engine.jar also contains code for interpreting commands sent over the Ledger API.
+- participant-state.jar (source code) Contains interfaces abstracting over the state of a participant node relevant for a DAML Ledger API server. - These are the interfaces whose implementation is specific to a particular X ledger.
+These interfaces are optimized for ease of implementation. - participant-state-kvutils.jar (source code) These utilities provide methods to succintly implement interfaces from participant-state.jar on top of a key-value state storage.
+See documentation in package.scala - ledger-api-server.jar (source code for API server, source code for indexer) Contains code that implements a DAML Ledger API server and the SQL-backed indexer given implementations of the interfaces in participant-state.jar. - daml-engine.jar (source code) Contains code for serializing and deserializing DAML transactions and for validating them. - An <X>-daml-validator is typically implemented by wrapping this code in the X-ledger's SDK for building transaction validators. daml-engine.jar also contains code for interpreting commands sent over the Ledger API.
 It is used by the daml-on-<X>-server to construct the transactions submitted to its participant node.